Flood-Excess-Volume/RiverDon/README.md

 *Above figure (source: University of Sheffield https://www.sheffield.ac.uk/doncatchment/about (c) Crown Copyright/database right 2011; an Ordnance Survey/EDINA supplied service; river layer kindly licensed from the Environment Agency): The River Don around the Sheffield City region, including the upper Don catchment and the River Sheaf.
 In Sheffield, the Don is fed by four other rivers: the Sheaf, Loxley, Riverlin, and Porter.
 The Sheffield Hadfields gauge is located centrally downstream of the Sheaf.*

+This site contains public sector information licensed under the Open Government Licence v3.0 (data on river floods and rating curves from the Environment Agency have been used).

 ### Some Graphical output